cguzzon1998/analog_algorithm/README.md

 The script will automatically create an output folder for the results, named after the target date (e.g., `output/20231003` for October 3rd, 2024).

 ### 2. Definition of the Spatial Domain
-You need to define two spatial domains:
+The algorithm is based on two spatial domains, one at synoptic level, to evaluate analogs from geopotential fields, and the second one at mesoscale domain, to evaluate and extract precipitation fieldsYou need to define two spatial domains:
 - **Synoptic Domain:** This is the larger domain used to evaluate the geopotential (GPT) fields for analog selection on a synoptic scale.
 The latitude and longitude bounds are set manually within the script.
 By default they are set for the **Western Mediterranean Region (D09)** ([Philipp et al., 2010](#philipp2010))

-- **Mesoscale Domain:** This smaller domain is used for evaluating precipitation fields at mesoscale level.
+- **Mesoscale Domain:** This smaller domain is used for evaluating and extracting in NetCDF format the precipitation fields at mesoscale level.
 It is specific to the region of interest.
 By default is set up for Catalonia region (coords = [lon(0, 3.5); lat(40, 43)]).

-### 3. Download ERA5 Reanalysis Data
+### 3. Flag for ERA5 Reanalysis Data downloading

 The algorithm can automatically download ERA5 reanalysis data for the defined spatial domains.
 By default, this is set to False to avoid unnecessary downloads, as this step can be time- and memory-intensive.
 You can change the era5_download variable to True to enable the download.
 To download ERA5 data, the script relies on the Copernicus Climate Data Store (CDS) API, which requires that you have the API key properly configured.
 (See the ERA5 API Setup section for details).

 ERA5 API uses for download the same coordinates specified in the previous section of the setup (Synoptic domains for GPTs and mesosclae domains for precipitation).
 Remember to download again reanalysis data in case of change coordinates setup, by imposing **era5_download=True**

+### 4. Flag for Weather Types (WTs) computation
+If it set equal to **True** the algorithm computes the WTs table from the ERA5 geopotential data using the synoptic spatial domain and saves it in the file *input/era5_classification.csv'*

+**!
+WARNING**: every time you change the spatial domain definition WTs must be computed again **!**

+### 5. Flag for Seasonal Precipitation Standardization Statistics (SPSS) computation
+If it is set equal to **True** the algorithm computes the NetCDF file used to compute the seasonal standardization in the analog method and saves it in the file *input/seasonal_precipitation_statistics.nc'*

+**!
+WARNING**:  every time you change the spatial domain definition WTs must be computed again **!** """

 ### Example of default setup of the algorithm